 The enforced social distancing and cleaning measures have increased in high traffic areas.
 This has encouraged our members to adhere to the rules.
 We have hand sanitizer readily available for our members to use as well as ample facilities in our bathrooms.
 This has helped us manage the risk of exposure to Covid-19 at our office space.
 We are also in the process of restructuring the layout of our open plan desk area to allow for physical distancing.
 This will all be done to adhere to the SafeWork Australia Guidelines as well as our COVID-19 Workplace Safety Plan.

 “Flexible Office Space” is the umbrella term for individual offices coupled with open-plan spaces.
 These spaces are rented out on short-term deals, instead of longer leases.

 Throughout the pandemic, businesses have had to make adjustments.
-More importantly they have had to reevaluate their office environments.
-With most Victorians working remotely, businesses have learnt that they don’t need to lock into a long-term commercial lease.
+More importantly, they have had to reevaluate their office environments.
+With most Victorians working remotely, businesses have learned that they don’t need to lock into long-term commercial leases.

 The Concept of Community:

 The community component of CoWork Me is at the very core of our business.
 We aim to bring people together and this is done through community events.

 When Covid-19 first hit, our initial thought was about how our community was going to survive and thrive during this pandemic.
 In the early stages of the shutdown, our building was quiet, yet, online our community was loud.
 With virtual events, lunch and learns, happy hours, podcast clubs, and online personal training.
 Our community was interacting more than ever.